Knuromuro/kick-multibot-panel/README.md

 # Kick Multibot Panel

 This project provides a simple dashboard and backend for managing multiple Kick.com chat bots.
+It is designed to support up to **1000** configured bots on a single instance.

 ## Backend